Episode Metadata

 If you need inspiration, take a look at episode cover arts of the top podcasts.

-Season and episode* numbers
+Season and episode/track* numbers

 Explicit content?*